elizabeth-tang/em-motif-discovery/README.md

 - **Parameter Tuning:**
   Start with known or literature-supported motif widths.
 Use background probabilities derived from the data to give a more realistic model.
 Try increasing `max_iterations` or adjusting the motif_prior if the motif fails to emerge.

-## Conclusion

-Through careful debugging, parameter adjustments, data quality checks, and code refinements, we addressed numerous issues:

-- We ensured that discovered and known PWMs were correctly oriented.
-- We verified that the evaluation script used the correct input PWMs.
-- We introduced variability in initialization and tested multiple runs.
-- We refined parameters and verified that the motif logo is rendered from a properly shaped PWM.

-This systematic approach to debugging and refining the code and analysis pipelines helped us move from incorrect results to a more stable and meaningful motif discovery process.